Designing for Retina display

 A word of warning: Layer styles can only contain integer values.
 If you edit a drop shadow offset to be 1px with the document at the 2× size, then scaled it down, the value will end up as 1px, because it can’t be 0.5px (a non-integer value).
 If you do require specific changes to the 2× version of the Photoshop document, then you’ll have to save it as a separate file.

 Actions and Workflows

-All the Actions and Workflows I use myself can be downloaded from the Photoshop Actions & Workflows article.
+All the Actions and Workflows I use myself can be downloaded from our Bjango Design Resources page.
 The Automator Workflows can be placed in your Finder Toolbar, for quick access from any Finder windows without taking up any space in your Dock.

 Kudos to Apple for choosing exactly double the resolution for the iPhone 4, and for using ahead-of-time resolution independence.
 As complex as the process is now, things would have been far worse if they chose a fractional scale for the display.

 Some of the most common questions on this topic have been answered in Designing for Retina display, part two.